united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 ```

 <!--
+-- THIS IS A HTML COMMENT AND NOT VISISBLE IN THE FINAL DOCUMENTATION
 -- Work Order Table
 -- This table stores information about manufacturing orders.
 The ISA-95 model defines work orders in terms of production requests.
 -- Here, each work order is linked to a specific asset and product type